janli11/QuantumNetworkGlobalPolicyWithCC/README.md

 - MDPEnv.py
 - MDPRootClass.py
 - ObsSpace.py
-- QNSimulator (which is a package itself)
+- QNSimulator (subdirectory)

 The MDPEnv.py module is the module where the MDP environemnt is defined on which the agent is trained.
 It is a child class of the MDPRootClass.py, ActionSpace.py and ObsSpace.py modules.
+The QNSimulator contains the modules:
+- node.py
+- qubit.py
+- QuantumNetwork.py
+This directory provides a simulator for the quantum network which is used in the MDP environment.

 The `TrainSim` package is divided into several modules as follows:
 - MDPTrainSim.py